Klingebeil/homepage/wiki/Artificial Intelligence/gpt-for-research.md

 I am currently using *GPT* mainly through the [“text generator”-plugin](https://github.com/nhaouari/obsidian-textgenerator-plugin) for *Obsidian*.
 It‘s not perfect and the templates are currently (for me) a bit buggy but it works well enough.

+One example process I‘ve been using: OCR-ing a page with the phone → pasting the text it into *Obsidian* → generating a first summary in bullet points through *GPT* → editing to taste.

 # Research

 ## Summaries